 Amanda pedals through the pain of CRPS

 Unfortunately the complexity of Amanda’s health issues have increased, and yet so has her determination to remain a cyclist.
-Amanda says: “In terms of my health, my pain levels have increased tenfold since I have started cycling but emotionally I am so much better.
-The latter certainly helps me to cope with the pain.
-I get such a buzz from cycling that I have no intentions of quitting no matter how bad my pain becomes.”
+Amanda says: “In terms of my health, my pain levels have increased tenfold since I started cycling but emotionally I am so much better.
+That certainly helps me to cope with the pain.
+I get such a buzz from cycling that I have no intentions of quitting, no matter how bad my pain becomes.”

-Cycling UK Cycling Development Officer, Anna Cipullo, is key to the development of cycling in Swindon and since meeting Amanda has turned her life around.
-Amanda was introduced to Cycling for All classes set up by the Cycling UK Cycle Champions Project where she used specially adaptive cycles that would accommodate the lack of mobility and strength in her legs.
-If you’ve read the blog you will know that regular adaptive classes wasn’t enough for ex-mountain biking and touring Amanda, so she set herself the task of riding a tandem cycle from Land’s End to John O’Groats (often referred to as LEJOG).
+Cycling UK Cycling Development Officer, Anna Cipullo, is key to the development of cycling in Swindon and since meeting Amanda, has helped turn her life around.
+Amanda was introduced to Cycling for All classes set up by the Cycling UK Cycle Champions Project, where she used specially adaptive cycles that would accommodate the lack of mobility and strength in her legs.
+If you’ve read the blog you will know that regular adaptive classes weren't enough for ex-mountain biking and touring Amanda, so she set herself the task of riding a tandem cycle from Land’s End to John O’Groats (often referred to as LEJOG).

-My greatest achievements to date are conquering Cliffe Pypard hill, then another day I cycled up over Hackpen Hill [from Swindon] to Marlborough.
+My greatest achievements to date are conquering Cliffe Pypard hill, then another day I cycled up and over Hackpen Hill, from Swindon to Marlborough.
 I cycled 32 miles one day and in one week managed 100 miles.
-Not bad seeing as the last time we chatted I had only managed 10 miles."
-Amanda Nelson
+Not bad seeing as the last time we chatted I had only managed 10 miles.

 Since writing the blog, Anna developed a list of keen cycling volunteers to ride tandem with Amanda on a regular basis so that she could regularly train for the event.
 This led Amanda to go from barely walking to cycling two or three times a week.
-She confesses that the occasional week, with the help of her husband, she is out on her bike every day.
+She confesses that some weeks, with the help of her husband, she is out on her bike every day.

 Amanda has also used her reacquainted joy to motivate others inspiring people to get on their bike or get riding with her.
 In August 2012, she met up with a group of partially-sighted Hungarians who were cycling 2012 km from Hungary to London.
 Amanda met them in Gillingham, Kent, to cycle the final 40 miles with them.